This function allows you to synchronize files from your Microsoft SharePoint storage.

-You can do this under Settings in Cloud integration menu, or the File manager when you want to Connect shared folder.
+You can do this under Settings in the Cloud integration menu or from the File manager when you want to Connect shared folder.

-Once your credential is done you can Connect shared folder in the File manager.
+Once your credential is complete you can Connect shared folder in the File manager.

-Please note that only images and videos will be synchronized, which are under the upload size limit.
+Please note that only images and videos under the upload size limit will be synchronized.
 The size limit is indicated on the appearing modal when you create the shared folder.
 (See picture above.)